 7. A short ways into the Wight Oaks Loop trail, you'll come to what looks like a trail intersection, even though it doesn't look like an intersection on the map.
 Keep LEFT here in order to stay on the proper part of the Wight Oaks Loop trail.

-9. This is the longest section of the APT that you'll follow; it's about half a mile, but it will be obvious when you've reach the end at Egbert Road.
-Proceed across Egbert Road, then look for the entrance to the Touchstone Loop on the left.
-The equestrian trail also crosses here, so don't follow that wider path, but take the narrower singletrack.
+10. This is the longest section of the APT that you'll follow; it's about half a mile, but it will be obvious when you've reach the end at Egbert Road.
+Proceed across Egbert Road, then look for the entrance to the Touch Stone Loop on the left.
+The equestrian trail also crosses here, so don't follow that wider path, but bear right to take the narrower singletrack.

-12. Turn RIGHT onto the APT, and almost immediately, turn RIGHT onto the dirt trail.
+13. At the end of the Mars Quarry Trail, cross the road, then turn LEFT onto the APT, then almost immediately, turn RIGHT onto the dirt trail.
 Turn LEFT at the sign to go onto the second half of the Wight Oaks Loop trail.

 Don't worry; you're not lost.
 Look to your left to where the trail continues down the ridge right next to the road: